๐ŸŒฐ Ohio Eviction Notice Laws

 Landlord’s Breach of Obligations (ORC ยง 5321.04)

-Ohio law requires landlords to maintain the premises in a fit and habitable condition.
-If the landlord has failed to meet these obligations, tenants may use this as a defense or counterclaim.
-Tenants can also escrow rent with the court under ORC ยง 5321.07.
-See our guide to Ohio habitability laws for your full maintenance obligations.
+Ohio law requires landlords to maintain fit and habitable premises.
+If landlord obligations are unmet, tenants may use this as a defense or counterclaim and can escrow rent with the court under ORC ยง 5321.07.
+See our guide to Ohio habitability laws.

 โš–๏ธ